Public-facing note taking on Music Matters by David Elliott and Marissa Silverman for my Philosophy of Music Education class.

-Rather than attempting the impossible task of explaining how everything in jazz works, I’m going to pick a specific, fairly mainstream tune and talk you through it: “Someday My Prince Will Come” by Miles Davis, off the 1961 album by the same name.
+Rather than attempting the impossible task of explaining how everything in jazz works, I’m going to pick a specific tune and talk you through it: “Someday My Prince Will Come” by Miles Davis, off the 1961 album by the same name.

-First of all, here’s the original version from Snow White.
+First, here’s the original version of the tune from Snow White.

-Once you’ve got the tune in your head, listen to the Miles Davis recording.
+Once you’ve got the melody in your head, listen to the Miles Davis recording.

 Charlie Christian – “Waiting For Benny”